Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

 \subsection{Fine-tuning with 3D data}

-When the ground truth 3D data is available, we implement the proposed fine-tuning configuration from MotionBERT.
-This involves using a positional loss, $\mathcal{L}_{\text{pos}}$ directly on the 3D poses, coupled with losses on joint velocities, $\mathcal{L}_{\text{vel}}$, and scale only loss, $\mathcal{L}_{\text{scale}}$, as suggested by \citet{rhodin2018unsupervised}.
+To compare to the situation when 3D data is available, we also experiment with fine-tuning with 3D data.
+We implement the proposed fine-tuning configuration from MotionBERT.
+This involves using a positional loss, $\mathcal{L}_{\text{pos}}$, directly on the 3D poses, coupled with losses on joint velocities, $\mathcal{L}_{\text{vel}}$, and scale only loss, $\mathcal{L}_{\text{scale}}$, as suggested by \citet{rhodin2018unsupervised}.
 This combination results in the combined loss for 3D data,

 where $\lambda_{\text{pos}}$, $\lambda_{\text{vel}}$, and $\lambda_{\text{scale}}$ are weights for the respective losses.
 Our proposed consistency loss is added as a regularization term, $\lambda_{\text{con}} \mathcal{L}_{\text{con}}$, to the total loss, resulting in \Cref{eq:3d_combined_loss_total},